SuteraVR/Specifications/README.md

 <br />

 ## How to use SuteraVR?
-SuteraVR is a kind of specification.
+SuteraVR is a kind of collection of specifications, and not specific software/sourcecode.
 For example, any application that conforms to the same version `SuteraVR/Specifications/Client` can join the SuteraVR network at any time.
 Thus, an application that complies with the SuteraVR specification is called an "implementation" of SuteraVR.